mefaxas-crypto/pcg-tortuga-yola/docs/PROJECT_CHECKLIST.md

     *   [x] Implement UI to create recipes by combining multiple inventory items (ingredients).
     *   [x] Automatically calculate the cost of a recipe based on the cost of its ingredients.
     *   [x] Implement UI to create "Menus" by combining recipes.
-    *   [x] Make the "Menu" dropdown in the recipe form functional.
     *   [x] Analyze menu profitability.

 *   **2.2 Inventory Depletion & Sales Tracking:**